-Telnet is a protocol that allows establishing mechanisms of control over the network.
+Telnet is a protocol that allows you to establish mechanisms of control over the network.
 Allows you to remotely connect to the gateway from a computer for configuration and management purposes.

-To enable the device access via Telnet protocol from the external (via WAN port) or internal network, select the appropriate checkboxes.
+To enable the device access via Telnet protocol from the external (via WAN port) or internal (via LAN port) network, select the appropriate checkboxes.